-- Negev Bedouin, at roughly 250,000 people, comprise one-third of the Negev population.
-A historically nomadic agricultural community, the Bedouin population has undergone a rapid process of sedentarization, retaining many unique cultural traditions and facing significant socio-economic challenges.
-As a whole, Bedouin are by far the poorest of Israel's populations. - Most Negev Bedouin today live in seven communities Israel built in the Negev to encourage urbanization.
-Rahat, the largest, with a population of approximately 65,000, is the poorest city in Israel.
-Roughly 100,000 Bedouin live in unrecognized villages (disconnected from public infrastructure and services) which are subject to a longstanding dispute with the state over land claims.
+- Negev Bedouin, at roughly 269,000 people, comprise 20% of the Southern Israel District and 14% of the general Arab population. - A historically nomadic agricultural community, the Bedouin population has undergone a rapid process of sedentarization, 70% of Bedouin today live in seven communities Israel built in the Negev to encourage urbanization.
+Rahat, the largest, with a population of approximately 65,000, is the poorest city in Israel. - Roughly 100,000 Bedouin live in unrecognized villages (disconnected from public infrastructure and services) which are subject to a longstanding dispute with the state over land claims. - Bedouin retain many unique cultural traditions and facing significant socio-economic challenges.
+As a whole, Bedouin are the poorest of Israel's populations and have among the youngest populations.